alexrkoch/scrubble/README.md

 # scrubble
-Scrubble the game, TM Mishie and Halx
+Scrubble the game: slappin' down tiles and scorin' points.

 # About: